-Unpredictable change is the defining characteristic of the current decade.
+Unpredictable and relentless change is the defining characteristic of the current decade.
 Organisations that simply cut costs or make minor adjustments to static business models may well be able to realise short-term gains to sustain and survive.
 But in the current dynamic world the only certainty is change, where status quo is not an option.
 The future is a place where only the agile will survive and thrive.

 Introducing “flexible working” can if managed well cut an organisations costs, reduce environmental impact, improve productivity, service resilience and customer focus, also provide a better work life balance for its people.
 But, for many this is now a standard and limited response that provides just enough to satisfy statutory requirements and token change.
 Indeed is this gesture to agility really setting the foundations for the necessary future business organisational step changes required to survive and thrive – if not what comes next and when ?

 What is needed is a much more radical response.
 Agile Working is multi dimensional – not just limited to doing the same work in the same way at a different time or place.
-It incorporates time and place flexibility, but also involves doing work differently – it is transformational.
-In addition, organisations must look beyond current boundaries and develop more innovative and holistic outlooks not limited by the standard and piecemeal approaches employed in the last decade which in general have not been fully developed.
+It does incorporate time and place flexibility, but also involves doing work differently.
+It is more about transformation than change.
+As such, organisations must reach beyond current boundaries to develop more innovative and holistic outlooks that are not limited by the “cages” created by standard and piecemeal approaches often employed in the last decade which have failed to deliver promised potential.